blurout/linked-lists/README.md

 Super basic linked list.
 My first time writing up a data structure from scratch (list.c).

 ## Current Updates:
-* seperated files for each function and 1 master file with all functions included (singlyLinkedList.c)
+* seperated `directories` for each language and 1 master file with all functions included (singlyLinkedList)
 * better comments and explanation
 ## C:
 ##### singlyLinkedList.c: